omkamra/sequencer/README.md

 ## Patterns

-A *pattern* consists of three things:
+A *pattern* consists of four things:

 1. `events`: a vector of `[offset callback]` pairs
 2. `snap`: an alignment value expressed in ticks
+3. `delay`: a delay value expressed in ticks
-3. `offset`: the current offset of the pattern (only used while the pattern is built)
+4. `offset`: the current offset of the pattern (only used while the pattern is built)

 An *offset* is a position relative to the beginning of the pattern.

 A pattern can be *merged* into the timeline at the current position.
-The merge operation adds the offset of each event to the current position of the timeline and injects the callbacks at the resulting absolute positions.
+The merge operation adds the offset of each event plus the pattern delay to the current position of the timeline and injects the callbacks at the resulting absolute positions.

 If `snap` is non-zero, the merge operation rounds up the current position of the timeline to the next multiple of `snap` and uses this